-Researchers in Denmark showed a tyrosine containing supplement promoted fat loss.
+Researchers in Denmark showed that a tyrosine containing supplements promoted fat loss.
 Because the supplement contained several ingredients (including 300 mg of caffeine) it's impossible to know which ingredient caused this result.

 Tyrosine also increases dopamine production.
 Dopamine has anti-depressant and anti-stress effects in the body.
 Might another reason for the use of tyrosine be because of this effect?
 In other words, less depressed people might be more likely to go outside and do more physical activity?